SalomePlatform/yacs/doc/cppsalome.rst

  - create a SALOME component that can be loaded by a C++ container
  - configure the module so that the component is known to SALOME
  - add a graphic GUI
- - make the component useable in the YACS module.
+ - make the component usable in the YACS module.

 Creating the module tree structure
 =======================================